 Actuarial assumptions for the General Employees Plan are reviewed every four years.
-The most recent four-year experience study for the General Employees Plan was completed in 2022.
-The assumption changes were adopted by the Board and became effective with the July 1, 2023 actuarial valuation.
-The most recent four-year experience studies for the Police and Fire and the Correctional Plan were completed in 2020 were adopted by the Board and became effective with the July 1, 2021 actuarial valuation.
+The General Employees Plan was last reviewed in 2022.
+The assumption changes were adopted by the board and became effective with the July 1, 2023 actuarial valuation.
+The Police & Fire Plan and Correctional Plan were reviewed in 2024.
+PERA anticipates the experience study will be approved by the Legislative Commission on Pensions and Retirement and become effective with the July 1, 2025 actuarial valuation.

-The following changes in actuarial assumptions occurred in 2023:
+The following changes in actuarial assumptions and plan provisions occurred in 2024: